-- Control Activity:

-- Implement control activities;

-- Design control activities; and

-- Design activities for Information Systems.

-- Monitoring: Performing monitoring activities.

-- Risk Assessment: Identify, analyze, and respond to risk.
+- Control Activity: Implement Control Activities; Design Control Activities; And Design activities for Information Systems. - Monitoring: Performing monitoring activities. - Risk Assessment: Identify, analyze, and respond to risk.

-However, because our review was limited to these internal control components and underlying principles, it may not have disclosed all internal control deficiencies that may have existed at the time of this audit.
+However, our review was limited to these internal control components and underlying principles; therefore, we may not have disclosed all internal control deficiencies that may have existed at the time of this audit.